ekuiter/scion-android/README.md

 # How to make it work
 ## Prerequisites
 - Android device with at least Android 9 Pie (henceforth referred to as “endhost”)
-- Working scion AS that is reachable via IP from the endhost
+- Working scion AS with services set up to be reachable via IP from the endhost

 ## Import endhost configuration
 1. From your AS' `gen` directory, transfer the `endhost` directory onto your endhost's user accessible storage.